 I arrive at the marina on the east side of Toronto Harbour at 10:00, as instructed.
 Fearless, our new-tu-us 30′ Cal 30 sailboat, is still in the water where I left her, but somebody had walked her down the dock without a fender and shaved off some paint on her side.
 Great.
 Her mast lies in pieces on the dock, next to her.

 The guy who works the crane lets me know that I need to assemble the mast back together, telling me for the tenth time that he “doesn’t do” sailboats and knows nothing about them and that the mast is entirely my responsibility.
 This does not fill me with confidence.
 U., the owner of the marina who I arranged this job with, is nowhere to be seen.

 So, I start figuring out the mast.
-Ok, these look like spreaders.
+Ok, these look like the spreaders.
 Ok, this looks like a piece of metal that will fit through the mast, holding the spreaders.
 Look there, bolts.
 Everything makes sense, everything fits together.
 While I am at it, I fix a running light that has come off during transit.
 I am feeling better about this.
-Perhaps even a little smug because I just assembled a mast for the first time.
+Perhaps even a little smug because I just assembled a mast from a box of seemingly random pieces.
 I should have known that was a mistake.

 Mast assembled, time passes.
-The big yellow crane is working, boats get put into the water, I am still waiting.
+The big yellow crane is working, boats get put into the water.
+I am still waiting.
 And waiting.
 And beginning to get both hungry and pissy – with me, these two are closely related.
 Crane guy is doing everything possible to avoid putting my mast up, a job I booked two weeks ago.

 Finally, U. arrives, the boss man.
 Skin like leather, false teeth the colour of ivory, big black sunglasses.
 Heino’s less successful brother, with a thick German accent.
 Crane guy is clearly terrified of his boss, his bluster evaporating.